espimyte/eyecrypt/README.md

 I think the effect that these encryption methods perform on images is very beautiful, and I want to share this beauty with others.
 I hope you can find it as fascinating and wonderful as I do.

-While this ECB encryption method may be "faulty" and "insecure", perhaps it is true that flaws are what make us beautiful.
+While this ECB encryption method may be "flawed" and "insecure", perhaps it is true that flaws are what make us beautiful.

 ## INSTALLATION
 Simply run `EYECRYPT.exe`!
 No external installations required.